aaronghsh/Snake-Game/README.md

 # C++ Snake Game 🐍

-Welcome to the Snake Game project!
 This game is a modern take on the classic Snake game, designed using **Object-Oriented Design (OOD)** principles to ensure modularity, efficiency, and maintainability.
 It includes exciting gameplay mechanics such as multi-food spawning, special food generation, and dynamic player movement.

 ---